Alchemist-iridium/Parking-position-recording/README.md

   - Check and set the privacy setting in the "i" sign - privacy in the down bar.

 - Method two
+  - Go to Settings-General-NFC and enable the NFC setting.
   - Open Automation in Shortcuts app, go to the "+" sign on the top right and click "Create Personal Automation".
   - Find the option: NFC, open it, click NFC Tag and scan the NFC Tag (Tip: put the NFC tag near the back camera of your iPhone where the NFC reader is).
   - Create the position-recording program according to **Record the position**.